Exynos9820/ThedyxEngine/README.md

-# ThempoEngine Documentation
+# ThedyxEngine Documentation

-Welcome to the documentation of ThempoEngine, a 2D physics engine designed to simulate heat transfer across different materials using a visually intuitive approach.
+Welcome to the documentation of ThedyxEngine, a 2D physics engine designed to simulate heat transfer across different materials using a visually intuitive approach.

 ## Overview